Showing posts with label DCU. Show all posts

 As a plug, the Blue Beetle comics written by John Rogers are phenomenal, and I highly recommend them.

-Our Blue Beetle here is a recent college grad, who is returning to his family after getting his diploma.
+Our version of Blue Beetle here is a recent college grad, who is returning to his family after getting his diploma.
 He swiftly learns things are bad at home - the rent went up, they lost the family garage, and Dad recently had a heart-attack.
 Plus, it's indicated, he's wildly in debt thanks to student loans.

 Thursday, March 7, 2024